milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Privacy Policy
+The policy below goes into effect on January 1, 2023.
+Read our current policy.
 What is the Privacy Policy and what does it cover?
-Effective July 26, 2022 | View printable version | See previous versions
+Effective January 1, 2023 | View printable version | See previous versions
 We at Meta want you to understand what information we collect, and how we use and share it.
 That’s why we encourage you to read our Privacy Policy.
 This helps you use Meta Products in the way that’s right for you.
 In the Privacy Policy, we explain how we collect, use, share, retain and transfer information.
 We also let you know your rights.
 Each section of the Policy includes helpful examples and simpler language to make our practices easier to understand.
 We’ve also added links to resources where you can learn more about the privacy topics that interest you.
 It's important to us that you know how to control your privacy, so we also show you where you can manage your information in the settings of the Meta Products you use.
 You can update these settings to shape your experience.